mondem0/roblox-codex-test/README.md

 * A pre-game **tower selection screen** that lists every entry from `TowerConfigs`, lets creators pick three unique towers for their loadout, and prevents placement until all slots are filled.
 * A bottom **shop bar** that shows the chosen towers, previews their cost, and blocks interaction until the loadout is confirmed.
-* A top-left **status panel** with money, lives, wave counter, and a Start/Restart button that reacts to wins or losses automatically.
+* A top-left **status panel** with money, lives, and the current wave, plus a separate Start/Restart button that appears near the panel once the loadout is confirmed.
 * A top-right **tower details** window that displays range, damage, slow/splash stats, upgrade descriptions, and live sell values.
 Upgrade (`E`) and sell (`X`) hotkeys stay in sync with the buttons and dim when you cannot afford an action.
 * A cursor-following **enemy hover card** that always shows the hovered enemy’s name and health for quick debugging.